shamantechnology/gemini-dungeon-api/README.md

 ### Story

-To setup the story of your adventure, create a .txt file with the story in the data folder.
+To setup the story of your adventure, create a .txt file with the story in a folder called "data" in the "src" folder.

 Story example of gemini's maze